 Ohio’s Financial Responsibility Act prohibits vehicle owners from operating or allowing the operation of their vehicle without insurance.
 One method of verifying that a vehicle owner maintains insurance is through the Random Selection Program.
+The BMV uses a subsidiary office in Hudson, Ohio to administer the initial phase of the Random Selection program.
 The BMV randomly selects 5,400 registered vehicles per week to provide proof of insurance for a selected date.
 Letters notifying the owner of the random selection are mailed to the address on file for the owner.
 A random selection suspension occurs if a vehicle owner fails to provide proof of insurance.

 In order to cancel a random selection suspension, the individual must provide proof of liability insurance coverage listing the selected vehicle in effect for the requested verification date.
 The individual may submit a copy of his or her automobile insurance policy declarations page, insurance identification card or a letter on insurance company letterhead and signed by the agent indicating liability insurance was in effect.

-The BMV’s subsidiary office in Hudson, Ohio, administers the initial phase of this program.
-That office can be reached at:
+The BMV’s subsidiary office in Hudson, Ohio, can be reached at:

 BMV Insurance Processing Center